 Faculty, staff and students who require a reasonable parking accommodation based on a qualified disability are directed to contact the Faculty/Staff Disability Services or the Office of Services for Students with Disabilities to determine an appropriate accommodation.

 Motorcycles parked in designated motorcycle parking areas, located across the UNL campuses, do not need a permit.
 Locate available motorcycle parking spots on our Parking Maps page.
 However, a permit is required if you wish to park in a regular designated vehicle parking lot.
-There is no motorcycle-designated permit; pick the permit designation for the lot you wish to park in.
+There is no motorcycle-designated permit; pick the permit designation for the lot you wish to use.
 Garage parking is not allowed for motorcycles.

 A Carpool Parking Program is available for UNL faculty and staff.
 It provides a parking permit with a cost shared among participants.
 Some program-related information is listed below.
 For more complete information, refer to the application.